ERGO-Code/HiGHS/docs/src/executable.md

 ```

 The [list of options](@ref option-definitions) section gives a full
-list of options, and the format in which they are specified.
+list of options, and their default values.
+In a file containing HiGHS
+options they are specified as `name = value`, with one per line, and
+any line beginning with `#` treated as a comment.

 ### Return code values